oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_install.md

 outline: deep
 ---

-# PVE Body Installation
+# Main PVE Installation

-If you don't know how to choose an option during installation, just press enter.
+If you are not sure how to answer an installation prompt, pressing Enter for the default option is usually fine.

 :::tip
 For low-configuration hosts, it is recommended to check the contents of the ```Custom``` partition after all the content has been installed to perform memory tuning and reduce the memory footprint.